OPEN MARKET LISTING AND BOOKING HELP SERVICE FOR INDEPENDENT MOVING HELPERS

 #4) YOU ARE RESPONSIBLE FOR YOUR OWN INJURIES AND TAXES

-When you accept a job appointment through AGMC's booking help services, you are responsible for having your own workers compensation and disability insurance, and you will not hold AGMC, the Lead Companies, or the moving customers liable for any injuries you sustain on any jobs that AGMC has helped to arrange for you.
+When you accept a job appointment through AGMC's booking help services, you are responsible for having your own workers compensation and disability insurance, and you will not hold AGMC, the Lead Companies, or the moving customers liable for any injuries you might sustain on any jobs that AGMC has helped to arrange for you.
 You are responsible for paying your own taxes and doing your own withholding and reporting directly to tax authorities.

 #5) RANKINGS AND RESPONSIBILITY FOR JOB FREQUENCY